Axheladini/Link-Monitoring/README.md

 # LinkMonitoring / Python + Selenium

-Automated tool for monitoring important links for any website or web App.
+Automated tool for monitoring important links for any website or web App<br>
 This tool is useful for websites with high traffic, important business processes and important content which are updated at least once a day.
-On my daily work this tool monitors over 500 important links, execution time around 3 mins.
-We have connected it with Jenkins  and the whole monitoring proccess is automated.
+On my daily work it monitors over 500 important links, execution time around 3 mins.
+We have incorporated it with Jenkins and the whole monitoring proccess is automated.

 Current version is available only for windows machines.
 I have a plan to convert it for Linux and Mac but as usual it will take some time :)